angular-package/testing/README.md

 # Packages

-Useful and simple to use packages based on the [angular.io][angulario].

 | Package                                      | Description                                                       | Status |
 | :------------------------------------------- | :---------------------------------------------------------------- | -----: |
 | [callback][callback-github-readme]           | Manages the callback [`function`][js-function].                   | [![npm version][callback-npm-badge-png]][callback-npm-badge] |